 - Avoid dehydration by drinking plenty of fluids before, during, and after exercise

 - Do not play through pain: No pain No gain does not apply to injury.
 If you play on the injury it will only get worse.

 If your child is having pain during or after activity, stay ahead of the game and consult a pediatrician.
-Or if your child has a history of sports injuries or you feel that they may benefit, many physical therapists can assess if there are weak links that need to be addressed in a fitness program.
+Or if your child has a history of sports injuries or you feel that they may benefit, physical therapists at Action Potential can assess if there are weak links that need to be addressed in a fitness program.
 A common assessment is the the Functional Movement Screen as well as other similar tests.
 These are great resources to keep our kids safe, but at the end of the day what we look forward to is not only the thrill of competition, but seeing our kids have fun as they succeed physically, mentally, socially and emotionally.